 - JCR content is stored in an SQL database.

 Jahia integrates the following services and frameworks:

-- Apache Lucene as the indexing and search engine
+- Apache Lucene as the indexing and search engine for JCR queries

 - JBoss Drools as a rule engine